- Linagliptin/Metformin Hydrochloride

 Is it available over-the-counter?

 To buy Jentadueto online, you will need to have a prescription from a doctor.
-You can have your case reviewed by a practitioner by completing our simple electronic consultation, and once your order is approved, a prescription will be issued to you.

 Is it right for me?